tmbuza/iMAP/README.md

 ## Running Analysis On Specific Platforms (Best option)
 * This README is work in progress.
 Please visit this page regularly for more updates.
-* Best option for integrating most applications
-* Uses RStudio to install R-packages (recommended)
 * No Docker images are required.
 * May probably require manual installation of some tools.
+* Uses RStudio to install required R-packages.

 <br>
 <br>